Torsion-free $H$-structures on almost Abelian solvmanifolds: -structures and almost Abelian Lie groups

 \subsection{Torsion-free $H$-structures on almost Abelian Lie algebras}

 In this subsection, we define a subspace $\cF_{\mfh}$ of $\End(\bR^{n-1})$ such that a given special $H$-structure $P$ is torsion-free if and only if, under a suitable identification of $\mfu$ with $\bR^{n-1}$, the endomorphims $f$ of $\End(\mfu)$ is in $\cF_{\mfh}$.
 As not every $H$-structure is special, the following observation will be useful to obtain results also for non-special $H$-structures: \begin{lemma} Let $\mfg$ be an $n$-dimensional almost Abelian Lie algebra and $P$ be an $H$-structure on $\mfg$ which is of type $[U]$.
 Choose some $T\in \GL(\mfu)$ with $T(U)=\bR^{n-1}$.
 Then the $THT^{-1}$-structure $P\circ T^{-1}$ is special.
 Moreover, $P$ is torsion-free or flat, respectively, if and only if $P\circ T^{-1}$ is torsion-free or flat, respectively. \end{lemma} \begin{proof} Follows directly from Lemma \ref{le:conjugacyclassesofH}. \end{proof} Due to the last lemma, we may restrict for the moment to special $H$-structures.
-We first will define a subalgebra $\tilde{k}_{\mfh}$ of $\End(\bR^{n-1})$ naturally associated to $\mfh$: \begin{definition} Let $\mfh$ be a Lie subalgebra of $\End(\bR^n)$.
-Then the Lie subalgebra $\tilde{\mfk}_{\mfh}$ of $\End(\bR^{n-1})$ is defined as
+We first will define a subalgebra $\tilde{\mfk}_{\mfh}$ of $\End(\bR^{n-1})$ naturally associated to $\mfh$: \begin{definition} Let $\mfh$ be a Lie subalgebra of $\End(\bR^n)$.
+Then we let